DDPyours/amazon.com_dummy/README.md

-i am trying to made a clone of amazon website
+i am trying to made a clone of amazon website. from apna college